 # Tool List

-Fenrir is a code audit tool based on the MCP protocol and AST technology, designed to solve the problems of low efficiency and poor accuracy in traditional code search and analysis methods when facing large-scale, complex, or decompiled code.
+Fenrir is a code audit tool based on the MCP protocol and AST technology, designed to solve the problems of low efficiency and poor accuracy in traditional code search and analysis methods when facing large-scale, complex, or even decompiled code in the field of security research and automated code audit.

-The project uses AST (Abstract Syntax Tree) as its core, combined with MCP protocol and advanced technologies like go-tree-sitter, to achieve structured parsing, indexing, and efficient retrieval of Java source code.
+The project uses AST (Abstract Syntax Tree) as its core, combined with MCP protocol and advanced technologies such as go-tree-sitter, to achieve structured parsing, indexing, and efficient retrieval of source code in languages like Java.
 Its main features include:

-* Precise code segment search based on AST, such as class, method, field, parent class, and subclass searches
+* Precise code segment search based on AST, such as classes, methods, fields, parent classes, and subclasses

 * Persistent caching of AST indexes